learn-co-students/dsc-the-data-science-process-dc-ds-071519/README.md

 Data exploration or Exploratory Data Analysis is the stage that follows data cleaning.
 Exploratory analysis help highlight the patterns, relations, variance and bias of available data.
 Exploratory analysis may involve following activities:

 * Selecting a subset of a bigger dataset for exploration
-* Calculating basic statistics i.e. mean, median and mode etc.
+* Calculating basic descriptive statistics such as the mean, the median and the mode
-* Plotting histograms, scatter plots, distribution curves to identify trends in data
+* Creating a range of plots including histograms, scatter plots and distribution curves to identify trends in the data
 * Other interactive visualisation with filtering to focus on a specific segment of data

 <img src='eda.png'>